The Most Underused Resource in Education

 Patrick Cerria

 I’m a music teacher, husband, father, author, speaker who teaches disabled & at-risk students.
-I write about education, philosophy & the absurdity of life.
+I write about the arts in society & education, philosophy & life.